CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

 LINCS user privileges vary depending on the type of user role assigned.
-Only users with the role of Site Manager have the ability to create and modify user roles for other users.
+Only users with the role of Administrator have the ability to create and modify user roles for other users.